mislav/hub/share/man/man1/hub.1.md

 :   Delete a repository on GitHub.

 hub-fork(1)
-:   Fork the current project on GitHub and add a git remote for it.
+:   Fork the current repository on GitHub and add a git remote for it.

 hub-pull-request(1)
 :   Create a GitHub pull request.